Maximal Inequalities for Empirical Processes under General Mixing Conditions: Abstract

 \section{Abstract}

 This paper provides a bound for the supremum of sample averages over a class of functions for a general class of mixing stochastic processes with arbitrary mixing rates.
 Regardless of the speed of mixing, the bound is comprised of a concentration rate and a novel measure of complexity.
 The speed of mixing, however, affects the former quantity implying a phase transition.
-Fast mixing leads to the standard root-n concentration rate, while slow mixing leads to a slower concentration rate, its speed depends on the mixing structure.
-Our findings are applied to derive strong approximation results for a general class of mixing processes with arbitrary mixing rates.
+Fast mixing leads to the standard root-n concentration rate, while slow mixing leads to a slower concentration rate whose speed depends on the mixing structure.
+Our findings are applied to obtain new Glivenko-Cantelli type results.